Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Giants stats and trends

-- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 26.3 points.
+- New York is 2-0 against the spread and 1-1 overall when the team puts up more than 26.3 points.

-- When New York totals more than 350.7 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that New York picks up over 350.7 yards, the team is 2-1 against the spread and 1-2 overall.

-- This season the Giants have 15 turnovers, one fewer than the Chargers have takeaways (16).
+- The Giants have 15 giveaways this season, while the Chargers have 16 takeaways.

 Home and road insights

-- At home this season, Los Angeles has two wins against the spread and is 3-3 overall.
+- Los Angeles has two wins against the spread, and is 3-3 overall, at home this year.

-- This season, in six home games, Los Angeles has hit the over three times.
+- In three of six home games this year, Los Angeles has gone over the total.

-- The average point total in Chargers home games this season is 50.9 points, 7.4 more than this contest's over/under (43.5).
+- The average point total in Chargers home games this season is 50.9 points, 7.9 more than this matchup's over/under (43).

-- New York is 3-3 against the spread, and 1-5 overall, in away games.
+- In away games, New York is 3-3 against the spread, and 1-5 overall.

-- In three of six road games this season, New York has hit the over.
+- New York has hit the over in three of six road games this year.

 Powered by Data Skrive.